-- Make an extra large batch of the Ancho Chili Sauce and store it in the refrigerator in a sealed container.
+- Big Batch the Sauce.
+Make an extra large batch of the Ancho Chili Sauce and store it in the refrigerator in a sealed container.
 You can use it for many other recipes through the week.

-- You can easily spice up your chilaquiles by using serrano peppers instead of jalapeno peppers, or by sprinkling the dish with spicy chili flakes.
+- Spice it Up!
+You can easily spice up your chilaquiles by using serrano peppers instead of jalapeno peppers, or by sprinkling the dish with spicy chili flakes.

 This is truly an authentic Mexican meal, so perfectly homemade.
 Who would think something so simple could be so unique, and it really is HUGE on flavor with chips tossed in a sauce.
 This sauce is crazy good.
 If you’re ever looking for a unique Mexican style breakfast, you have found it here.